PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 1. _Position_
 : an array of two or more numbers, representing longitude, latitude and optionally height

-For the remaining six types, the explanation refers to the content of that objects "coordinates" property:
+For the remaining six types, the explanation refers to the content of that objects <code>coordinates</code> property:

 2. _Point_
 : a single position